L. T. C. Rolt: Talyllyn Railway

-A letter Rolt had sent to the Birmingham Post in 1950 resulted in the formation of the Talyllyn Railway Preservation Society, and he now threw himself into that, becoming chairman of the company which operated the railway as a tourist attraction.
+A letter Rolt had sent to the Birmingham Post in 1950 resulted in the formation of the Talyllyn Railway Preservation Society, and he now threw himself into its activities, becoming chairman of the company that operated the railway as a tourist attraction.
 "By the time the fateful letter terminating his IWA membership arrived, he was already busy issuing and stamping passengers' tickets from the little station in Towyn".
-His time at Talyllyn gave rise to the 1953 book Railway Adventure, which was the basis of the popular Ealing comedy film The Titfield Thunderbolt.
+His time at Talyllyn gave rise to his book Railway Adventure (1953), which became the basis for the Ealing comedy film The Titfield Thunderbolt.

 Rolt married again, to Sonia Smith (née South), a former actress.
-During the war she had become one of the amateur boat-women who worked the canals and had married a boatman.
+During the war she had become one of the amateur boatwomen who worked the canals and had married a boatman.
 She had been on the council of the IWA.
 They had two sons, Tim and Dick, and continued to live in Stanley Pontlarge until Rolt's death in 1974.
+His grave lies in the village churchyard.

 Author

+Rolt became a full-time writer in 1939.
 The 1950s were Rolt's most prolific time as an author.
 His best-known works were biographies of Isambard Kingdom Brunel, which stimulated a revival of interest in a forgotten hero, George and Robert Stephenson, and Thomas Telford.
-His classic study of historic railway accidents, Red for Danger, became a text book for numerous engineering courses.
-Rolt produced many works about subjects that had not previously been considered the stuff of literature, such as civil engineering, canals and railways.
+His classic study of historic railway accidents, Red for Danger, became a textbook for numerous engineering courses.
+Rolt produced many works about subjects that had not previously been considered the stuff of literature, such as civil engineering, canals, and railways.
 In his later years he produced three volumes of autobiography, only one of which was published during his lifetime.

 Rolt also published Sleep No More (1948) a collection of supernatural horror stories featuring ghosts, possession and atavism.
 These were modelled after the work of M. R. James, but used industrial settings such as railways instead of James' "antiquarian" settings.
 The Penguin Encyclopedia of Horror and the Supernatural described Sleep No More as "An exceptionally original collection of ghost stories ...
 Rolt had the special talent of combining folkloric spontaneity with artful sophistication."
 Several of Rolt's stories were anthologised; they were also adapted as radio dramas.
 His "Winterstoke" (1954) is a unique perspective on the development of modern Britain from the Feudal system via the dissolution of the monasteries.